-Samuel Salyeris an associate working out of Hughes Hubbard & Reed's Washington, D.C. office.
+Samuel Salyeris counsel in Hughes Hubbard & Reed's Washington, D.C. office.
 As part of the Anti-Corruption & Internal Investigations practice group, Sam has represented a wide range of international and multinational clients in connection with investigations conducted by U.S. authorities including the DOJ, SEC, OFAC, and FinCEN, as well as the UK SFO, French PNF, and other national authorities and international institutions including the World Bank.
 He has assisted clients in developing and implementing internal compliance programs, conducting risk assessments and internal investigations, working with compliance monitors, and has delivered anti-corruption trainings on four continents.
 Sam has previously been based in Beijing and Paris, and has conducted compliance investigations and reviews in a variety of countries, including China, Cyprus, France, Germany, India, Lebanon, Nigeria, and the UAE.

 Sam also works with the Sanctions, Export Controls & Anti-Money Laundering practice group, representing a diverse range of companies in connection with matters involving U.S. and foreign regulators and enforcement authorities.
 He assists clients in expediently identifying and developing key facts, and in using that information to define and implement a strategy for engaging with the appropriate authorities.